Things You'll Need

 Apply lipstick, starting at the center of the lips and moving outward.
 Lightly rub your lips together to distribute the lipstick, and pat against a napkin or tissue to ensure you don't end up with too much.

-Observe outfits on mannequins or advertisements to confirm that you will be dressing appropriately.
+Watch some guys closely on your next foray into the world.
+Observe their outfits, or watch TV advertisements to confirm that you will be dressing appropriately.
 This will help provide some context for what to where.
 An easy rule of thumb for first time cross-dressers is to wear baggy pants and button-down shirts, as these looser items will more successfully hide curves.